Image Credit: rihaij/ Pixabay

 It’s easy to lock up your ATV for the entire winter and completely ignore the fact that there’s fuel in the tank.
 Coming back to your ATV the following summer might have adverse consequences.
 If your ATV has fuel in the tank that has been sitting for months and months, it’s a good idea to drain both the tank and the carburetor and fill it with fresh fuel.
 Fresh fuel will make your engine happy, and it’ll run the way it’s supposed to.

-Going over this simple checklist will ensure that you can enjoy yourself out on the trail in a safe manner.
+Going over a simple checklist will ensure that you can enjoy yourself out on the trail in a safe manner.
 Otherwise, you might be in for a long walk wishing you had taken the time to inspect your ATV when you had the chance.